 Customers will leave reviews on two occasions: when you blow them away with your stellar service and when the service is exceptionally horrible that they feel they need to share the experience with the world.

-In most cases, you have to ask for a review y using a review generation software.
 To prevent the customers from writing one-word reviews such as “Great services” and others, guide them on how to leave high-quality reviews that Yelp will find of value to other readers.

 Encourage the customers to speak freely about your service and give their honest opinion.
 This not only ensures the reviews ring true, it also shows the customers you are interested to hear their real opinions.
 Not to mention, the reviews are more likely to pass through the filters and show up when potential customers search your business.